endojs/endo/packages/compartment-mapper/README.md

 The `@endo/bundle-source` and `@endo/import-bundle` tools integrate source maps for an end-to-end debugging experience.

+# XS (experimental)

+The Compartment Mapper can use native XS `Compartment` and `ModuleSource` under certain conditions:

+1. The application must be an XS script that was compiled with the `xs` package condition.
+  This causes `ses`, `@endo/module-source`, and `@endo/import-bundle` to provide slightly different implementations that can fall through to native behavior.
+2. The application must opt-in with the `__native__: true` option on any of the compartment mapper methods that import modules like `importLocation` and `importArchive`.

 # Design

 Each of the workflows the compartment mapper executes a portion of one sequence